Peter Podhradský

-Peter Podhradský (born December 10, 1979) is a Slovak professional ice hockey defenceman who is currently a free agent having last played for HC Bratislava in the Slovak 2.
-Liga.
+Peter Podhradský (born December 10, 1979) is a Slovak former professional ice hockey defenceman.

 Playing career

 Podhradský was drafted 134th overall by the Mighty Ducks of Anaheim in the 2000 NHL Entry Draft and spent three seasons with their American Hockey League affiliate the Cincinnati Mighty Ducks but never managed to play in the NHL.
 He went to the Czech Republic and then back to Slovakia before signing for the Frankfurt Lions for the 2006–07 season where he was the team's top scoring defenceman with 17 goals and 19 assists for 36 points in 45 games.

 On August 12, 2014, with HC Donbass suspending operations due to civil unrest, Podhradský signed a one-year contract with HC Lada Togliatti for the 2014–15 season.